patrikkarlsson72/intunepack/doc/prd.md

 # Product Requirements Document – IntunePack

 ## Elevator Pitch
 IntunePack is a lightweight Windows desktop application that enables IT administrators to easily create and extract `.intunewin` files for Microsoft Intune deployment.
-With an intuitive drag-and-drop interface and Windows-friendly design, the app eliminates the need for complex command-line usage, making packaging tasks faster and more accessible for enterprise IT teams.
+With an intuitive click-to-select interface and Windows-friendly design, the app eliminates the need for complex command-line usage, making packaging tasks faster and more accessible for enterprise IT teams.

 ## Who is this app for
 - **Primary Users**: IT administrators managing application deployments in Microsoft Intune